MiKL-B/note-taking-app/README.md

 - View both text / markdown
 - Notifications (just information)
 - Add context menu
+- Create menu item for kanban, drawing, schedule, distraction free view
+## Folder & File
 - open folders, subfolders as well as files (push as notes for the moment)
 - Create treeview for folders, subfolders as well as files
 - Allow create, save as well as delete files (note = file)
-- Create menu item for kanban, drawing, schedule, distraction free view
+- Find this path to write and read notes (files)
+- Create a folder to store notes in the Destkop

 ---

 # Fixed